The limitations of administrative data for to describe quality and or outcomes resulting from a process or system

 One of the data points is about paying doctors, one is about careful and methodical clinical audit to represent a system.
 One of the two is wrong.

 Bottom line 1 – QOF is a mechanism for paying GPs, not for epidemiology.
 It can be used for epi analysis but be mindful of the weaknesses.

 Bottom line 2 – detail matters.

 2) Secondary care indicators

-a) Many of the secondary care indicators are actually beyond the control of secondary care….or certainly beyond the control of the CVD clinicians as it’s the GPs, A&E, MAU clinicians that are making admission decisions.
+a) Many of the secondary care indicators are actually beyond the control of secondary care….or certainly beyond the control of the a specific clinicians within the hospital as it’s the GPs, A&E, MAU clinicians that are making admission decisions.

 b) Assumptions made that high xxxxxxxx is “bad”….not necessarily so